No room to hide: implications of cosmic-ray upscattering for GeV-scale dark matter: Summary and Conclusions

 For the analysis performed in this work we used the numerical tool \ds~\cite{Bringmann:2018lay} to compute CRDM fluxes and limits.
 In doing so we significantly expanded the general numerical routines provided therein, adding in particular inelastic scattering, the contribution from CRs beyond $p$ and He, and an updated treatment of nuclear form factors in the context of CRDM attenuation.
 These updates will be included in the next public release of the code.

 \acknowledgments We thank Timon Emken and Florian Reindl for enlightening discussions about the thermalization efficiency of the CRESST experiment, and Felix Kahlhoefer for insightful comments on how to map nucleon to nuclear cross sections.
 We further thank Assumpta Pare\~{n}o, Gilberto Colangelo and Urs Wiedemann for comments related to the hexaquark state.
 TB warmly thanks the Albert Einstein Institute in Bern, and the CERN Theoretical Physics Department, for support and hospitality during the preparation of this manuscript.
 JA is supported through the research program ``The Hidden Universe of Weakly Interacting Particles" with project number 680.92.18.03 (NWO Vrije Programma), which is partly financed by the Nederlandse Organisatie voor Wetenschappelijk Onderzoek (Dutch Research Council).
-HK is supported by the ToppForsk-UiS Grant No. PR-10614.
+HK was supported by the ToppForsk-UiS Grant No. PR-10614 and by the Swiss National Science Foundation (SNSF) under grant 200020B-188712.